 The Canon EOS 1300D (called Canon T6 in some regions) and the Nikon D500 are two digital cameras that were officially introduced, respectively, in March 2016 and January 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Nikon provides 20.7 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 17.9 megapixels, whereas the Nikon provides 20.7 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1300D vs Nikon D500

 The physical size and weight of the Canon 1300D and the Nikon D500 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 1300D – represents 100 percent across all the size and weight measures).
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D500 is notably larger (30 percent) than the Canon 1300D.
 Moreover, the D500 is substantially heavier (77 percent) than the 1300D.
 It is noteworthy in this context that the D500 is splash and dust-proof, while the 1300D does not feature any corresponding weather-sealing.